erickcomp/php-rfcs/static-constructors.md

 - First Published at: TBD

 ## Introduction
 In PHP, initializing static properties with non-constant values often requires cumbersome workarounds that can clutter the code and reduce readability.
 One commonly used technique is to create a method that's called inside the class constructor or before any attempt to read the static property.
 This method first checks if the static properties have been initialized, and if they haven't, it initializes them.
-Here is an example of code I've encountered in some codebases, which requires calling the initializer method before every usage of the static variable to ensure it's properly initialized:
+Here is an example of code I've encountered in some codebases, which requires calling the initializer method before every usage of the static property to ensure it's properly initialized:

 ```php
 class MyClass